Tips for falling asleep

 Tips for sleeping when someone snores

-If the snoring is particularly intense, you could also consider sleeping in a different room, at least temporarily - or talk to the person who snores about possible solutions such as changing their sleeping position or using special anti-snoringPillow .
+If the snoring is particularly intense, you could also consider sleeping in a different room at least some of the time - or talk to the person who snores about possible solutions such as changing their sleeping position or using a special anti-snoring Pillow .

 Tips for falling asleep in the heat

-Waking up drenched in sweat, constantly tossing and turning: if the temperatures cool down only slightly on summer nights, this can have a significant impact on your sleep.
+Waking up drenched in sweat, constantly tossing and turning: If the temperatures cool down only slightly on summer nights, this can have a significant impact on your sleep.

 Tips for falling asleep when you are sick